hanling3/recipe-book/README.md

 Note: when installing our application, please install from the "Browse" page in the navigation bar, and not from the landing page.
 Installing from the landing page sometimes results in errors, where pages will not load when using the navigation bar.

-Additionally, for the best viewing of the app's mobile responsveiness, please view it in "iPhone X" mode.
 <br/>
 <br/>